MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/01/devtools.md

 :::image type="content" source="../../images/2020/01/localized-devtools.msft.png" alt-text="The DevTools in German." lightbox="../../images/2020/01/localized-devtools.msft.png":::

-**Console** messages are not localized.
+**Console** messages aren't localized.
 Only the strings used in the DevTools UI are displayed in the language you use for Microsoft Edge.

-If you want to use the DevTools in a different language than the ones that are available, [tweet](https://twitter.com/intent/tweet?text=@EdgeDevTools) at us or choose the **Send Feedback** icon.
+If you want to use the DevTools in a different language than the ones that are available, [tweet](https://twitter.com/intent/tweet?text=@EdgeDevTools) at us or click the **Send Feedback** icon.

 Chromium issue [#941561](https://crbug.com/941561)